BigNoid/script.skinshortcuts/README.txt

 You can set a label on any of these controls EXCEPT 101.
 If no label is set, Skin Shortcuts will provide a label.

+You MUST include a label if you include controls 404 and 405.

-Most of these controls are optional (though it is recommended to include them), but you MUST include controls 101, 111 and 211.
+Most of these controls are optional (though it is recommended to include them), but you MUST include control 211.
+Controls 101, 102, 103 and 111 all rely on the others being present.

 2. Alternative method to set a shortcut